Nek5000/NekDoc/source/quickstart.rst

 Running your very first simulation
 ----------------------------------

 Hold your horses, this needs less than 5 min.
+Begin by downloading the latest release tarball from `here <https://github.com/Nek5000/Nek5000/releases>`_.
+Then follow the instructions below

 ::